getsentry/sentry-javascript/README.md

 ```

 __Note__: `client.captureMessage` will also return the result directly without the need for a callback, such as: `var result = client.captureMessage('Hello, world!');`

+## Environment variables
+### NODE_ENV
+`NODE_ENV` must be set to `production` for Sentry to actually work.
+Without being in production, a warning is issued and logging disabled.

+### SENTRY_DSN
+Optionally declare the DSN to use for the client through the environment.
+Initializing the client in your app won't require setting the DSN.

+### SENTRY_NAME
+Optionally set the name for the client to use.
+[What is name?](http://raven.readthedocs.org/en/latest/config/index.html#name)

+### SENTRY_SITE
+Optionally set the site for the client to use.
+[What is site?](http://raven.readthedocs.org/en/latest/config/index.html#site)

 ## Catching global errors
 For those times when you don't catch all errors in your application. ;)